Gambia entry requirements for Brazil passport holders

 Must be valid for the duration of stay

-Your Brazilian passport must be valid for at least 6 months beyond your intended departure date from Gambia.
-Carry a photocopy of the bio page separately.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from Gambia.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket

-Immigration officers at Banjul International Airport always ask for a confirmed onward or return ticket.
-Have a printed copy or show it on your phone.Required
+Immigration officers at Banjul International Airport routinely ask for a return or onward ticket.
+Have a printed copy or a digital version on your phone ready to show.Required

 Proof of accommodation